goffinet/packer-kvm/README.md

 ## Introduction

-This is a Packer Proof of Concept/sample with :
+This is a Packer "Proof of Concept" with :

 * qemu/kvm as image builder (qcow2)
-* shell and ansible-local as provisionners
+* "shell" and "ansible-local" as provisionners
-* shell-local as post-processor to generate a [gns3a appliance file](https://docs.gns3.com/1MAdxz0BSEAfGM7tA-w-o3TMmf8XOx7nBf0z6d9nRz_c/index.html), checksum and upload to a server
+* "shell-local" as post-processor to generate a [gns3a appliance file](https://docs.gns3.com/1MAdxz0BSEAfGM7tA-w-o3TMmf8XOx7nBf0z6d9nRz_c/index.html), checksum and upload to a server

 Optionnal :

 * run this inside a docker container
+* build your own container

+Enjoy those images with :

+* Libvirt native tools
+* Terraform as IaC tool with a third party Libvirtd Provider plugin

 ## Pre-requisites

+The run this project with success, you need a virtualization server and some softwares installed :

-* libvirt/KVM and Packer
+* Libvirt/KVM and Packer
 * aws s3 cli
 * Docker (to run the build inside a container)

 ### AWS S3

+Configure your S3 credits :

 ```bash
 echo "export AWS_ACCESS_KEY=<your AWS_ACCESS_KEY>" >> ~/.profile